Better Scenery (2000)

 Better Scenery 2000

-[Text on sign in Sainsbury’s car park, London]
+[Text for sign in Sainsbury’s car park, London:]

 Better Scenery